-Metal sets for the Union and Confederate armies are packed in bags with labels that contain basic information about the composition of this set.
-Starting from the British, our miniatures are packed in durable blisters that provide greater security for miniatures, especially those made from resin.
+Metal sets for the Union and Confederate armies are packed in durable blisters with labels that contain basic information about the composition of this set.
+Blisters provide greater security for miniatures, especially those made from resin.

 The figurines that we manufacture fit in size to those produced by the largest manufacturers on the market.
 So if someone already has a large supply of previously purchased miniatures, they can be mixed to create a greater variety in the player’s armies.

 The first lines of figures we created were Union and Confederate units from the American Civil War.
 In 2022 thanks to our Kickstarter campaign we changed them to new patterns.
 The new miniatures are 3D designed, 3D printed and then cast in metal, which is a flexible and durable material.
 Our later miniatures will be only 3D printed resin.

 We also produced 3 siege artillery sets for the American Civil War: the 200-pound Parott cannon, a 4.5-inch siege rifle and a 13-inch seacost mortar.
 These are unique miniatures in a 6 mm scale.